Madrid Overrated: 5 Madrid musts that actually kinda suck

 I had a student years ago… Classy finance woman.
 Worked at a hedge fund.
 Wore pants suits.
 Probably spent more than my week’s salary on hair and nails.

-She told me that when she was younger, her plans for the weekend invariably involved getting drunk to the point of puking, puking all day, and then doing it again the next night.
+She told me that when she was younger, her plans for the weekend invariably involved getting drunk to the point of puking, puking all day, and then going out doing it again the next night.

 I was shocked to hear that anyone – much less my classy hedge fund woman – did such things.
 And she had since moved on to other, less pukey past-times.